 — Edna Ferber

 In regards to time and project management, the phenomenon of gold plating is sloping a project into diminishing returns.
-In the context of IT, project delay by gold plating is a phenomenon in which designers and developers elaborate on the details of the project too much and way beyond the original scope.
+In the context of IT, project delay by gold plating is a phenomenon in which designers and developers elaborate on the details too much and way beyond the original scope.

 Research and Development Project